 The extra-curricular offer is student-led.
 Each term, students identify the opportunities they would like to participate in as the starting point for the development of our extra-curricular provision.

 Through our assembly programme and Personal Development and SMSC Day workshops, students are able to consider how democracy and the law works in Britain and contrast this to other forms of government in other countries.
 General or local elections are used to provide students with the opportunity to learn how to argue and defend points of view and to host mock elections.

 Assemblies delivered by local MPs and by prestigious guest speakers from the Peers in Schools and Speakers in Schools programmes have provided invaluable insights into the UK political system.

 The principle of democracy is further explored in Lifeskills, History and RE lessons.

 The Rule of Law

-An understanding of the importance of rules is consistently reinforced through our reward system, our assemblies, our curriculum, our extra-curricular provision and our Academy ethos.
+An understanding of the importance of rules is consistently reinforced through our reward system, our assemblies, our curriculum, our extra-curricular and enrichment provision and our Academy ethos.
 Students are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when rules and laws are broken.

 Opportunities within PE, extra-curricular activities and the Academy House System, promote ‘fair play’ and inclusion; the importance of following and developing rules; of rewarding and celebrating success as well as being magnanimous in defeat; whilst encouraging participation in activities that promote teamwork and healthy competition.